Susana465/DH_Project_CaseStudy/README.md

 ## Insights from the day
 During the poster presentation, people talked about the project, had a look at the poster, and decided by adding stickers to a list of hazards, to say which ones applied to it.

-At the end of the day, I recorded final numbers and the results can be seen in the barchart below.
+By the end of the day, I recorded the final results, which are shown in the bar chart below.
+Instead of counting the number of participants, I tracked the total number of stickers left on the poster.
+Each participant was allowed to place one sticker on each label.
+They could add stickers to multiple labels but couldn't put more than one sticker on the same label.

 ![Labels that people chose as applicable for my PhD project](labels-recorded.PNG)